Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

-The problem of determining equality condition for the Kemperman inequality was proposed in the same paper~\cite{Kemperman}.
-After handling a number of easy cases, the problem can be reduced to classify all connected and unimodular group $G$ and pairs $(A,B)$ of compact subsets of $G$ such that
+The problem of determining when equality happens for this inequality was proposed in the same paper~\cite{Kemperman}.
+After handling a number of easy cases, the problem can be reduced to classifying all connected and unimodular group $G$ and pairs $(A,B)$ of compact subsets of $G$ such that